The Yerba Buena Gardens is in the heart of old San Francisco, with art museums, parks, restaurants, and a cool playground.

 1. Stroll around the park and gardens at the Esplanade.

-Explore the beautiful terraces, walkways, and landscaped lawns at the five-acre Esplanade.
+Explore the beautiful terraces, walkways, and landscaped lawns at the five-acre Esplanade, a lovely oasis in the middle of the city.
 Many visitors choose to relax on the grassed recreation area, or catch a live performance at the outdoor stage.
-This is a lovely oasis in the middle of the city.

-The Esplanade is on Mission Terrace, across the road from historic St Patrick's Church (756 Mission Street).
-The church was founded in 1851 by Irish immigrants, destroyed by the San Francisco earthquake of 1906, then later rebuilt.
-It's worth a peek inside, to admire the stunning Gothic Revival architecture.
+The Esplanade is on Mission Terrace, across the road from St Patrick's Church (756 Mission Street).
+It's worth a peek inside this church to admire the stunning Gothic Revival architecture.
+The historic St Patrick's Church was founded in 1851 by Irish immigrants, later destroyed by the San Francisco earthquake of 1906, then finally rebuilt.

 2. Eat at a restaurant overlooking the park.